sunyoungp/Sunyoung-Park-Rclass-project2/README.md

 2023-02-16 First release with Data and Code folders with materials for data cleaning and initial exploration.
 2023-03-29 Updated all the READMEs and added histograms for the penguin data.
+2023-03-31 Updated all the READMEs and added data analysis results in the Results Folder.

 # Acknowledgement